 FHIR architectural issues to consider when using services

-Both these impact on how services should manage exchanging resources in their design and implementation.
+Both of these have an impact on how services should manage exchanging resources in their design and implementation.

 Technical Requirements

 A resource consists of an identifier, some metadata, narrative, and data.
 When the resources are used with a service, the context of use will need to describe how the id and meta data are managed.